lh3/rmaxcut/README.md

    each node.
 3. For each node, flip its spin if doing that increases the weight.
 Repeat until the total weight can't be improved this way.
 This is a local maximum.
-4. Randomly flip 10% of spins, or flip the spins of the nodes within a distance from a random node.
+4. Randomly flip 10% of spins, or flip the spins of nodes within a certain distance from a random node (done by [BFS][bfs]).
 Do step 3 again.
 If the new local maximum is better, do step 4 on the new state; otherwise, do step 4 on the old state.
 5. Repeat 3-4 for many times.
 Then move to the next component.

 The algorithm is akin to [simulated annealing][sa] but without proper annealing.